hmchen47/DevOps/ITSupport/TechnicalSupportFundamentals-Google/AssigmentsAndLabs.md

 You've successfully installed Firefox, updated VLC, and uninstalled GIMP on a Linux machine.
 Sweet!
 You've completed this lab, but please feel free to return to it if you ever need a refresher.

+# Peer-graded Assignment: Writing Effective Documentation
+## Important Information
+It is especially important to submit this assignment before the deadline, January 21, 11:59 PM PST, because it must be graded by others.
+If you submit late, there may not be enough classmates around to review your work.
+This makes it difficult - and in some cases, impossible - to produce a grade.
+Submit on time to avoid these risks.

+## Instructions
+Overview: Documentation is an important part of an IT Support Specialist role.
+It’s vital to document processes and policies not only for yourself but for your teammates that may encounter the same issue.
+This writing assessment will help you get in the habit of writing good documentation and you’ll also see how documentation may be presented to you by reviewing your peers’ documentation.

+What You'll Do: For this writing project, you will write documentation to explain the process of making a peanut butter and jelly sandwich to someone who has never seen one before.
+You’ll want to be detailed yet concise.
+Specifically, the documentation should have:

+1. A description of the problem.
+2. A description of the end result.
+3. The solution detailed in a step-by-step manner.

+Grading: This is a required activity for the module.
+The activity is peer reviewed, so after you submit your response, you need to review and evaluate three submissions from other learners taking this course.
+To grade other submissions, follow the instructions and respond to the questions.

+### Review criterialess
+After submitting your review, you will evaluate three of your peers.
+You will give a quantitative (multiple choice) assessment of the response to each question.
+Then, you will provide qualitative (open response) feedback for the assignment as a whole.
+This writing project will be graded out of a total of 5 points.
+Please add up all the points based on the rubric below:

++ (20%): Description of the problem is included
++ (20%): Description of the end result is included
++ (20%): Solution is detailed in a step-by-step manner
++ (20%): Directions are concise
++ (20%): Could someone who didn’t know what a peanut butter and jelly sandwich was read this documentation and be able to assemble one?

+### Step-By-Step Assignment Instructionsless
+Write documentation to explain the process of making a peanut butter and jelly sandwich to someone who has never seen one before.
+You’ll want to be detailed yet concise.
+Specifically begin the documentation process by describing the problem and writing the solution step-by-step.

+Consider the following questions as you develop your process review:

++ Is the documentation overly bloated to include unnecessary details?
++ Is the documentation clearly organized and structured?
++ Is the documentation easy to read and understand?